chef/chef-powershell-shim/chef-powershell/README.md

 `powershell_exec` is initialized with a string that should be set to the script to run and also takes an optional interpreter argument which must be either :powershell (Windows PowerShell which is the default) or :pwsh (PowerShell Core).
-It will return a Chef_PowerShell::PowerShell object that provides 5 methods:
+It will return a ChefPowerShell::PowerShell object that provides 5 methods:

 .result - returns a hash representing the results returned by executing the
           PowerShell script block